 If you need to cancel or rearrange transport because your circumstances have changed, please call us on Yorkshire Ambulance Service direct on 0300 330 2000.

-Please remember that you will be asked questions to determine your eligibility for transport each time you call, to save our time check your eligibility or read our frequently asked questions below.
+Please remember that you will be asked questions to determine your eligibility for transport, when you call Yorkshire Ambulance.

 Escorts or companions

-From July 2010, relatives, carers or friends (escorts) may no longer be able to accompany you on your trip to NHS premises.
+From July 2010, relatives, carers (paid or unpaid) or friends (escorts) may no longer be able to accompany you on your trip to NHS premises via patient transport.

-The exceptions will be parents or carers accompanying all children (under 16 years of age) or adults who are considered to be vulnerable.
-A vulnerable adult can be someone who has a mental disability, such as dementia or a learning disability.
+Exceptions are made for parents or carers accompanying all children (under 16 years of age), or adults who are considered to be vulnerable.
+A vulnerable adult is often someone who has a disability, such as dementia or a learning disability.